picrin-scheme/picrin/docs/lang.rst

-5.3.3 Multiple-value definitions                 yes 5.4 Syntax definitions                           yes 5.5 Recored-type definitions                     yes 5.6.1 Library Syntax                             incomplete In picrin, libraries can be reopend and can be nested.
+5.3.3 Multiple-value definitions                 yes 5.4 Syntax definitions                           yes 5.5 Recored-type definitions                     yes 5.6.1 Library Syntax                             yes        In picrin, libraries can be reopend and can be nested.
 5.6.2 Library example                            N/A
 5.7 The REPL                                     yes 6.1 Equivalence predicates                       yes